Bill LeClair CommunityFund

 This Fund is to commemorate the memory of Shelagh Fulton (nee Hogg), a long time Coquitlam resident and community volunteer.
 Shelagh lived with the challenges of rheumatoid arthritis her entire adult life.
 In 1989 she co-founded the Hang Tough Arthritis Support Group and was actively involved with the Group until shortly before her death on December 27, 2001.
 She was a compassionate and caring person who inspired many.

 Coquitlam Foundation CommunityFund

 Founded in 2013, the Coquitlam Foundation Community Fund (“CFCF”) draws several previously separate foundation-directed funds–including the the Builders’ Trust Fund, the Community Wellness Fund, the Cultural Fund, the Education Fund, the Environment Fund and the Heritage Fund–into one large community fund.
 This rebalancing gives the Foundation greater flexibility to better respond to a wide range of community funding requests.

-the foundation distribute monies to help people with Alzheimer’s and kidney disease as well as Tri-City students attending Simon Fraser University.
+Before he died in December 2009 at the age of 83, Mr. Stewart directed in his will that the foundation distribute monies to help people with Alzheimer’s and kidney disease as well as Tri-City students attending Simon Fraser University.

 Dr. J. Crosby Johnston was one of the founding board members of the Coquitlam Foundation.
 He is one of the driving forces behind Coquitlam’s request for city status.
 He was active in the community over the years by serving on committees such as the Committee for the Disabled, the Coquitlam Crime Prevention Committee and served as President of Dogwood Pavilion for two terms.